 Clients often focus on choosing a contractor based purely on their price.
 However, the cheapest contractor might not end up providing the cheapest project.
 It is important to select a contractor that has the required experience and skills to deliver the project safely, to the required quality and on time.
 Clients should check the contractor’s previous projects and clients.
 They need to review the contractor’s planning for the project and check that their project resources will be adequate.

-6. Poor performance of the completed project can be avoided by:
+6. The poor performance of the completed project can be avoided by: